DataDog/documentation/content/en/tracing/trace_collection/library_config/php.md

 ### Environment variable configuration

-The following table lists the environment variables for configuring tracing, along with corresponding INI settings (where available) and defaults.
+The following table lists the environment variables for configuring tracing, and corresponding INI settings (where available) and defaults.

 `DD_AGENT_HOST`
 : **INI**: `datadog.agent_host`<br>